As illegal pot dispensaries thrive, NYC goes after landlords

 It was the latest effort by authorities to force the closure of illegal dispensaries that could undermine the state’s nascent legal cannabis market, which began rolling out in recent months and is expected to quickly grow as more state-sanctioned shops open.

-When the state legalized recreational two years ago, “many people took it that you can just open up a location any way you want,” Adams said.
+When the state legalized recreational marijuana two years ago, “many people took it that you can just open up a location any way you want,” Adams said.

 Unauthorized pot shops have cropped up in droves, operating out in the open — and offering cheaper prices than the legal stores, where the products are highly taxed.
 The number of illegal shops across New York’s five boroughs could exceed 1,200, according to some estimates.